mapbox/windows-builds/README.md

 With `"PACKAGEMAPNIK=1"` (the default) a mapnik SDK package is created, including all necessary header files, libs and DLLs.

-The package will be created in the directory `packages\mapnik-<MAPNIKBRANCH>\mapnik-gyp` with this name:
+The package will be created in the directory `bin\` with this name:

     mapnik-win-sdk-<MSBUILD VERSION>-<ARCHITECTURE>-<MAPNIK GIT TAG>.7z